And we dance, To a whispered voice;

 The chief reason I gave up before mounting any serious effort, was mainly that I had no support at home for anything but a traditional college trajectory.
 If I wanted to be an actor, I’d have to be enrolled in college; that was the edict from the parental units.

-The gauntlet was thrown and the ultimatum issued; So I enrolled in Pasadena City College, about ten miles from where I lived.
+The gauntlet was thrown and the ultimatum issued; So I enrolled at Pasadena City College, about ten miles from where I lived.
 Unfortunately, my schedule didn’t include any acting classes, only algebra, English composition, and other general studies.
 These courses didn’t interest me in the slightest.

 I was miserable every day I was there.
 I hated college so much that I withdrew and bought a ticket to England to lose myself in another country.
 And though the time I spent in the UK was transformative in many ways, it was a substitute for doing what I really wanted to be doing.
 I was still the same directionless, unmotivated kid I’d always been, just on another continent; the unfulfilled longing to connect with my art remained a gaping wound.

 Before this seems like a pity party, let me state that it’s no one’s fault but mine.
 For years I blamed my parents for my lack of direction, for my fractured life, but the truth was evident.
-I simply didn’t want it as badly as my friends did, and who are today in the arts.
+I simply didn’t want it as bad as my friends did, and who are today in the arts.

 I feel as if I owe my friends a deep apology (my parents and I have long since discussed this in case you’re wondering).
 It was my own directionless state that I chose to remain in; it wasn’t like anyone had a weapon pointed at me.
 (Actually, that would happen later in a McDonald’s restaurant robbery in San Francisco, but that’s not important to this discussion.)